 Vatican Museums Tip: Guided tours are the best way to skip the lines and see top art works without being overwhelmed by the vast complex and crowds.
 Use promo code ITALYMARTHA for 5% off these tours:

 Vatican Museums, Sistine Chapel, and St Peter’s Basilica Skip-the-line Tour

 The Last Supper in Milan

 Da Vinci’s beautiful painting of The Last Supper in Milan’s Santa Maria della Grazie Church is one of Italy’s most popular art works.
 Because the number of people inside at one time is limited, tickets sell out quickly.
-Tickets go on sale 2 to 3 months in advance and it’s very rare that you can just go to the church and get tickets for the same day so be sure to buy them in advance as soon as you know your date.
+Tickets go on sale 2 to 3 months in advance and it’s very rare that you can just go to the church and get tickets for the same day.
+Buy them as soon as you know your date.